 - Aesthetic quality

-If you want to install the perfect new floor for your home studio, our flooring professionals are available to make sure the work is done correctly and efficiently.
+If you want to install the perfect new floor for your home studio, our flooring consultants can guide you through the process.
 You may need help making a final decision.
-We can provide samples of flooring for you to look at in your home studio, giving you a preview of what the finished floor would look like in your space.
+We can provide flooring samples for you to look at in your home studio, giving you a preview of what the finished floor would look like in your space.